Solving Radical Equations

 To solve this remaining quadratic equation, we have to get a zero on one side of the equation.
 [If you need to familiarize yourself with quadratic (degree two) equations, see several of our related lesson: Solving Quadratic Equations.]

 Now that we have a zero on one side of the equation, we can choose from several techniques to solve the quadratic equation: factoring, utilizing the quadratic formula, completing the square, graphing, and using the calculation ability of a modern calculator.
 By looking at this equation, we can see that it is factorable.

 Last, we have to check these values in the original equation to determine if they are actual solutions.
 Here are the details of that check.

-Try this interactive quiz.
-It will help you learn the lesson.
+Try this instructional video and interactive quiz.
+They will help you learn the lesson.